 Mulholland Drive (2001)

 David Lynch’s deeply inaccessible nightmares are some of the most divisive movies in cinema history with enthusiasts praising his unabashed embrace of surrealism and his detractors simply claiming that nothing he creates makes any damn sense.
 It’s true that Mulholland Drive doesn’t exactly have a coherent plot, but if you can embrace the logic of dreams there’s something gorgeously maddening about Lynch’s menacing cosmology.
 No one could dispute the noir-inspired beauty of Lynch’s cinematography, nor could anyone argue with Naomi Watts’ power as an actress — playing both a naive actress who stumbles upon criminal enterprises from beyond this world and a broken-down mirror-world version of the same character.
+You can check out our list of the best David Lynch movies for more of his work.

 Director: David Lynch